jason-davey/studio/TECHNICAL_SPEC.md

 ### 4.5.
 Considerations for Scalability, Risk, Compliance, & Data
 - **Scalability:**
     - Client-side focus with reliance on scalable cloud services (Firebase, Datadog).
-    - User-specific data (A/B Hero configs) stored in browser Local Storage.
+    - User-specific data (A/B Hero configs, full blueprints) stored in browser Local Storage.
 (Future: Migrating this to Firestore per user would enhance scalability when authentication is active).
     - Future token-based design system could aid multi-brand scalability.
 - **Risk Mitigation:**
     - No direct client-side modification of Firebase A/B tests or sensitive Remote Config parameters.
 Users are guided to the secure Firebase Console.